 The protein encoded by this gene is the medium subunit of AP-3, which is an adaptor-related protein complex associated with the Golgi region as well as more peripheral intracellular structures.
 AP-3 facilitates the budding of vesicles from the Golgi membrane, and it may directly function in protein sorting to the endosomal/lysosomal system.
 AP-3 is a heterotetrameric protein complex composed of two large subunits (delta and beta3), a medium subunit (mu3), and a small subunit (sigma 3).
 Mutations in one of the large subunits of AP-3 have been associated with the Hermansky-Pudlak syndrome, a genetic disorder characterized by defective lysosome-related organelles.
 Alternative splicing of this gene results in multiple transcript variants. [provided by RefSeq, Feb 2016]

 GeneCards Summary for AP3M1 Gene

 AP3M1 (Adaptor Related Protein Complex 3 Mu 1 Subunit) is a Protein Coding gene.
-Among its related pathways are Chaperonin-mediated protein folding and Lysosome.
+Among its related pathways are Transport to the Golgi and subsequent modification and Lysosome.
 GO annotations related to this gene include Rab GTPase binding.
-An important paralog of this gene is AP4M1.
+An important paralog of this gene is AP3M2.